SolidBlock-cn/mishanguc/UpdateLog-en.md

 - Handrail blocks may connect to fences, fence gates, walls and glass panes.
 - Adjusted the display format of message of Text Copy Tool.
 - Slab tools can break down blocks into non-vanilla slabs.
+- Added blocks made of block of bamboo, bamboo planks, and bamboo mosaic, which require the 1.20 feature data packs of Minecraft to be enabled.

 Fixed following issues:

 - Some road blocks have wrong textures.
+- Simply warped stem handrail has a wrong name and block property.

 ### 1.0.3